joshgerdes/jekyll-uno/_posts/2023-03-02-microsoft-student-education-hub.md

 author: Luke
 categories:
 - Azure
-toc: false
+toc: true
 header:
   teaser: ''

 ---
 Students learn in different ways through many possible avenues and experiences.
 Microsoft has assets to help students navigate through their journey.

-This article aims to help to make the student experience clearer.
+This article aims to help to make access to student resources clearer.

 #### Skilling Journey